-Blenders work by liquefying whole fruit and vegetables at high speed, including the skin, pith and pips.
-This means the all the nutritional value of the fibre from the fruit or vegetables is contained in your soup or smoothie.
-The Kenwood kMix is a popular choice, and is available in multiple colours.
+Blenders work by liquifying whole fruits and vegetables at high speed, including the skin, pith and pips.
+This means all the nutritional value of the fibre from the fruit or veg is contained in your soup or smoothie.

-Smoothies and soups made in a blender are more filling than juices and therefore a great way to start the day for breakfast or for a healthy replacement snack during the day.
+- More filling than juices: Smoothies and soups made in a blender are a great way to start the day for breakfast or for a healthy snack during the day.